AndroidModLoader/JPatch/README.md

  - Doubled the directional light sources on models (to match the PC version) <- Shaders thingo :(
  - Fix opcode 08F8 that still shows "Updated stats" pop-up no matter what
  - Bring back saveable camera photos (framebuffer-related problems!
 The image is like... rotated, scaled and repeated?!)

+**Since v1.7.3**
+ - Not only airplanes but also trains and boats have shadows
+ - Fixed a glitch with bushes/trees switching their color to black

 **Since v1.7.2**
  - Little fixes for previous JPatch fixes